hobyfrezk/IOT/README.md

 what:

--The system is develped for office useage, we provide "smart" function to make deskman have better light environment with minimum distraction from it.
+- The system is develped for office useage, we provide "smart" function to make deskman have better light environment with minimum distraction from it.

 why: